Ovechkin ties Hull for 4th all-time; Caps down Sabres 5-3

 But Wilson completed his first multi-goal game since March less than three minutes later, taking a feed from Kuznetsov and finishing between Tokarski’s pads to make it 4-2.

-Carlson added his goal with just over two minutes remaining, before Miller had the Sabres’ consolation tally.
+Carlson added his goal with just over two minutes remaining, before Miller scored the Sabres’ consolation tally.

 MOVING ON UP